Bambawali-Ravi-Bedian Canal

 Bambanwala-Ravi-Bedian Canal (BRB Canal), also called Ichogil Canal (by Indian authors), is a manmade waterway in Pakistan that takes off from the Upper Chenab Canal near the Bambanwala village (to the west of Daska), runs southeast until reaching close to the India-Pakistan border and then runs south parallel to the border.
 It ends at the Sutlej near Kanganpur 100 km south of Lahore.
 It is the source of the Lahore Canal which runs westwards to the city of Lahore.

 History

 The canal was built by the citizens of Lahore in 1948 in response to an appeal by the Chief Minister of Punjab Iftikhar Hussein to safeguard the city from a possible Indian invasion in the future.

-As a result, common Pakistani nationals dug the whole 8km canal free of cost in a few days.
+As a result, common Pakistani nationals dug the whole 8 km canal free of cost in a few days.